AdobeDocs/experience-manager-65.en/help/sites-administering/msm-sync.md

 For example, a blueprint uses the We.Retail Reference Site as source content.
 A site is created from the blueprint.
 Each item in the following list describes a different scenario regarding the use of rollout configurations:

 * None of the blueprint pages or the live copy pages are configured to use a rollout configuration.
-MSM uses the system default rollout configuration for all of the live copy pages.
+MSM uses the system default rollout configuration for all the live copy pages.
 * The root page of the We.Retail Reference Site is configured with several rollout configurations.
-MSM uses these rollout configurations for all of the live copy pages.
+MSM uses these rollout configurations for all the live copy pages.
 * The root page of the We.Retail Reference Site is configured with several rollout configurations, and the root page of the live copy site is configured with a different set of rollout configurations.
 MSM uses the rollout configurations that are configured on the root page of the live copy site.

 ### Setting the Rollout Configurations for a Live Copy Page {#setting-the-rollout-configurations-for-a-live-copy-page}